oracle-livelabs/multicloud/wls-for-oci-autoscaling/create-stack/create-stack.md

 ## Introduction

 Setting up the Oracle WebLogic Server Enterprise Edition BYOL stack in Oracle Cloud Infrastructure (OCI) involves several key steps.
-This guide will help you create the stack, validate its deployment, and extract essential IP addresses for the Bastion, Load Balancer, and WebLogic Server (WLS) Node.
-These steps are crucial for ensuring a functional and accessible WebLogic environment.
+This guide will help you create the stack, download and configure JMeter within the Cloud Shell environment, and obtain the load-generating configuration file.
+These preparations are essential for effectively simulating and observing autoscaling behavior.

 Estimated Time: 15 minutes